Konic-NLP/Konic-NLP/README.md

 - 👋 Hi, I’m Sijia Ge, you can also call me Konic. right now I am a graduate student of computational linguistics at CU-Boulder
 - 👀 I’m interested in NLP, computational linguistics, machine learning and deep learning, besides this, I am interested in web development as well.
--  right now I am seeking a internship  in 2022 Falll& Winter and 2023 summer!!
+-  right now I am seeking a internship  in 2023 summer or full time new grad job in 2023 winter!!
 I am working on a research project funded by DARPA to evaluate two events similarity based on Wikidata and developing an annotation tool for Unified Meaning Representation(UMR) called [UMR-Writer](http://umr-tool.cs.brandeis.edu/), which has already been deployed at Heroku.
 And I am taking Design and Analysis of Algorithm and Machine Learning this semester.

 - My major technical stacks:
   - Programming languages: ![Python](https://img.shields.io/badge/Python-14354C?style=for-the-badge&logo=python&logoColor=white) ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)